Spider-Man 'Marvel's Avengers' preview: thwips, quips, and AIM gunships

 Sadly, this still means it’s just a whole lot of AIM to fight in his content.
 They’re still the big bad, and there’s still a shit ton of robots to destroy, Inhumans to save, and grinding to be done, for those so inclined.
 The new enemy types don’t look to be coming from this Spider-Man DLC but the Klaw raid instead, so if you got sick of beating down the same AIM Synthoids whilst going through the same corridors, and doing the same objectives, this won’t be a massive breath of fresh air for you outside of the web-slinger himself.

-From my own time with the rest of the game, and lining that up with what I saw, the draw of the Spider-Man addition will come with the story and how his unique abilities shake up.
+From my own time with the rest of the game, and lining that up with what I saw, the draw of the Spider-Man addition will come with the story (as it turns out, there won’t be any story missions, just cutscenes) and how his unique abilities shake up.
 Although whether or not this creates a crashing wave or pebble drop in the lake of Marvel’s Avengers remains to be seen.

 I also got a good look at the first raid coming to Marvel’s Avengers, called Discordant Sound.
 This is for incredibly high-level coordinated teams, and it appears to have a lot of objective variety – even if a lot of them were already in the game – and a slew of new enemies to take out.